Ravens set NFL record for 20-point games with win in Indy

-At one point, the Ravens offense, which sputtered throughout the first half, had run 32 plays compared with four for Indy.
-When Edwards scored with 5:43 left in the third, Baltimore led 14-10.
-Jackson sealed it with a brilliant fake that allowed him to jog around the left side for the milestone 9-yard TD run early in the fourth.

-Baltimore’s defense also did its usual part, extending its streak of consecutive games with a takeaway to 21.
-They finished with two and Baltimore converted both into touchdowns.

-Jonathan Taylor gave Indy a 7-0 lead with an early scoring leap.
-But he gave it right back when Marcus Peters ripped the ball out of Taylor’s hands and Chuck Clark scooped it up and sprinted 65 yards, hurdling Philip Rivers, to tie it at 7.
+Jonathan Taylor gave Indy a 7-0 lead with an early scoring leap then gave it right back when Marcus Peters ripped the ball out of Taylor’s hands.
+Chuck Clark scooped up the loose ball and sprinted 65 yards, hurdling Philip Rivers, to tie it at 7.
+The Ravens have now had a takeaway in 21 straight games

-Indy made it 10-7 at the half on Rodrigo Blankenship’s 43-yard field goal.
+Rodrigo Blankenship’s field goal just before halftime gave Indy a 10-7 lead.
+It didn’t last.

+Indy snuffed out one Baltimore scoring chance by recovering a fumble near the goal line, but Rivers gave it back on the very next play, courtesy of coach John Harbaugh’s challenge which turned an incompletion into an interception by Peters.
+That play set up Edwards’ go-ahead score.

 INJURIES

 Ravens: They came in already down three key players — left tackle Ronnie Stanley, cornerback Marlon Humphrey and linebacker L.J.
 Fort.
-Defensive end Calais Campbell hobbled off the field with a left calf injury on the third play of the game.
-He did not return.
+Defensive end Calais Campbell hobbled off the field with a strained left calf injury on the third play of the game.
+He did not return, though Harbaugh said it wasn’t a serious injury.
 Cornerback Khalil Dorsey also injured his shoulder in the first half.

 Colts: Four-time Pro Bowl receiver T.Y.
 Hilton was inactive because of a groin injury he suffered in last week’s win at Detroit.
 Pro Bowl tight end Jack Doyle left late in the first half with a concussion.
 Linebackers Darius Leonard and Anthony Walker also were injured in the second half.
 Leonard later returned.